fossabot/iOS-SDK/README.md

 ```

-Creates wrapper with default configuration of NSURLSession.
+Creates Image Downloader with `NSURLSession` with `defaultConfiguration`.

 ```objective-c